 If you have the Bratislava Card, using public transport makes complete sense because it’s free.
-Even if you don’t use the card, it’s really cheap.
+Even if you don’t use the card, public transportation in Bratislava is really cheap.

 For the most part though, you probably won’t use public transportation.
 Most of the things to do in Bratislava are within walking distance of each other, especially if you’re sticking to the Old Town area.

 The only exception when I was there was going to Devin Castle.
-It’s a 20 minute bus ride.
+Devin Castle is an easy 20-minute bus ride from Bratislava.

 In mid-March, 2018, a court blocked Uber from operating in the country.
-But that order appears to have been lifted.
+But that order has now been lifted.
 So Uber away!

 If it’s your first time using Uber, you can use promo code michaeld24694ue to get a free ride.
 Or, simply use this link.

 A lot of people recommend Bolt (formerly Taxify).
 It’s an app you can download from whatever App Store you use.
 You get your first ride for free (up to €8)